Popular Student Financial Services Questions

 Please note: the University will use the address you have listed as your mailing address.

-Outstanding amounts owed are deducted from the Financial Aid award prior to the balance being disbursed to the student.
-Questions regarding the actual amount of the Financial Aid awarded must be directed to the Financial Aid Office.
+Outstanding amounts owed are deducted from the financial aid prior to the balance being disbursed to the student.
+Questions regarding the actual amount of the financial aid awarded must be directed to the Financial Aid Office at (909) 537-5227 or visit; Financial Aid.

-If the check is not received within two weeks from the date of mailing, the student will need to complete and sign an Affidavit of Lost Check at the Student Accounts Office located in University Hall, Room 034.
+If the check is not received within two weeks from the date of mailing, the student will need to complete and sign an Affidavit of Lost Check at the Student Financial Services Office located in University Hall, Room 035.
 A reissued check takes approximately 4-5 weeks.